yt-project/yt/doc/source/visualizing/manual_plotting.rst

 take your data and plot it in gnuplot, or any unnamed commercial plotting packages.

-Note that the hierarchy object associated with your snapshot file contains a list of plots you've made in ``pf.h.plots``.
+Note that the index object associated with your snapshot file contains a list of plots you've made in ``pf.h.plots``.

 .. _fixed-resolution-buffers: